zgulde/spring-boot-sass-demo/readme.md

 We are assuming you are committing the css artifacts, i.e. you `git add` and `git commit` `src/main/resources/static/index.css`.

-A more complex way to do this might be to build the css as part of the spring boot application's build process using something like the [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin).
+A more complex way to do this might be to ignore the build css and build the css as part of the spring boot application's build process using something like the [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin).